npedrazzini/parallelbibles/README.md

 - *word-matrix.txt*: distance matrix between source word and target words.

 By running *word-MDS.R* in R (the folder *modelname/\_TARGETWORDS\_/word-MDS* can also be opened as an R project) a PDF file will be generated containing all the plots (of either the simple-MDS or the MDS+Kriging type).

+**NB**: `MDS-kriging.py` relies on the R package [qlcVisualize](https://rdrr.io/github/cysouw/qlcVisualize/).
+If you have issues installing it, simply save the two functions we need from that package (`lmap` and `boundary`) by running the script *./scripts/postprocessing/lmap-boundary-functions.R*.

+## Hierarchical clusters and NeighborNets

+- *./scripts/postprocessing/splitstree.R*: hierarchical clustering and NeighborNet analysis of the languages based on a criterion *x* (default: null-constructions)

+The script takes as input the output *modelNAME/_TARGETWORDS_/word-MDS/word-data.txt* of `MDS-simple.py` or `MDS-kriging.py` (which is the same as the output *word.csv* of `./extract.sh` minus the column "context").

+The script will:
+1. Plot a simple hierarchical cluster.
+2. Generate a Nexus (.nex) file for NeighborNet analysis, to be visualized with the [SplitsTree4](https://uni-tuebingen.de/en/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/algorithms-in-bioinformatics/software/splitstree/) software.

 # Pretrained models